objecthub/swift-lispkit/README.md

 compiler does not perform any code optimizations and the performance of the system is below state of the art Lisp and Scheme implementations.

+[LispPad](http://lisppad.objecthub.net) implements a a simple, lightweight, integrated development environment for _LispKit_ on macOS.

 ## Features